Skip to content

 Fully remote from Mauritius, on EU working hours.
 GDPR data handling is covered by a standard Data Processing Agreement and EU Standard Contractual Clauses, with a Transfer Impact Assessment available on request.
 Findings stay confidential by default, and case-study publication requires your written approval.

-Book a free 30-minute intro call to discuss your feature, where adoption is stuck, and whether the audit fits.
-Helpful to bring adoption signals if you have them: usage metrics, user complaints, or support patterns.
+Book a free 30-minute intro call to discuss your AI product, where behaviour is breaking down, and whether the audit fits.
+Helpful to bring behavioural signals if you have them: usage metrics, user complaints, support patterns, or known failure modes.
 Not required.

 Book Free Intro Call Email me directly